-"Ex luna scientia etiam astris", from the moon comes knowledge, also of the stars, yet modernist science cannot explain the presence of the moon any better than chaos theory or the cat who had nine lives.
+"Ex luna scientia etiam astris", from the moon comes knowledge, also of the stars, yet modernist science cannot explain its presence any better than chaos theory, or the cat who had nine lives.
+Anaxagoras

 Dr. Reginald Daly of Harvard University first challenged Darwin’s theory in 1946, and in the 1970’s Dr. William K. Hartman and Donald R. Davis began to popularize the great impact theory with

 updated planetary models.
 So from the 1980’s, more or less, planetary scientists have concluded that the Moon came into being about 4.5 billion years ago, when a Mars-sized object struck the earth with a glancing blow, and created a disk of debris that

 However, if mathematics of the sphere and of rest and motion are fairly considered, all the Copernican models from Darwin down to today are false.
 If

 the 24 hour day and common sense physics, the Coriolis effect, the Foucault pendulum, and all interferometer and aether drift tests were not enough to demonstrate the invalidity of Copernicanism,